tophefo/IpCamera/README.md

 ## Discovery

 Auto discovery is not supported currently and I would love a PR if someone has experience finding cameras on a network.
-ONVIF documents a way to use UDP multicast to find cameras.
+ONVIF documents a way to use UDP multicast to find cameras, however a lot of cameras have this feature disabled by default in their firmwares hence why this is not high on the list to do.
 Currently you need to manually add the IP camera either via PaperUI or textual configuration which is covered below in more detail.
 Once the camera is added you then supply the IP address and port settings for the camera.
 Optionally a username and password can also be filled in if the camera is secured with these, which I highly recommend.
 Clicking on the pencil icon in PaperUI is how you reach these parameters and how you make all the settings unless you have chosen to use manual text configuration.
 You can not mix manual and PaperUI methods, but it is handy to see and read the descriptions of all the controls in PaperUI.

 ## Binding Configuration